 How can you get involved in the WDC 2014 Bid?

 In partnership with the WDC 2014 bidding committee is Creative Cape Town and CCID.
-Become involved by joining the Cape Town World Design Capital bid on Facebook or visit the official website for updates.
+Become involved by joining the Cape Town World Design Capital bid on Facebook.

 Update – 21 June 2011